Keeping In Shape Using Free-standing Weights

 Too many in the body-building arena are unavoidably influenced by what they read in mainstream magazines and websites.
 They become preoccupied with looks and a showy physique.
 But those who dig a little deeper find that increased strength and enhanced fitness levels are worthwhile and achievable goals.

-In a year or so, with a lot of hard work, even a slim person in his late 50s can significantly increase his overall strength and fitness.
-It makes the daily grind a little easier.
+In a year or so, with a lot of hard work, an average person can significantly increase his overall strength and fitness — even if he’s just past 60!
+It can make the daily grind a little easier.
 And if you’re a fan of the great outdoors, you’ll appreciate the benefits during strenuous hikes and climbs.

 *Don’t rely on any form of exercise to ease back pain without first getting professional advice on your condition.
 Crunches are similar to sit-ups but safer.
 The body’s movement is slow and deliberate and targets stomach muscle groups that help to support the lower back.
 You might just get a six-pack too — depends on the fat…